-Yes, the UX design field is one of the fastest growing in technology.
-According to Glassdoor, there are more than 20,000 open positions in UX design currently available in the US alone.
+Yes, the UX design field is one of the fastest-growing in technology.
+According to Glassdoor, there are more than 20,000 open positions in UX design currently available in the U.S. alone.

-A survey by Adobe also found that 87 percent of hiring managers say that acquiring UX Designers is a top priority.
+A survey by Adobe also found that 87 percent of Hiring Managers say that acquiring UX Designers is a top priority.
 And according to Intechnic, a further 73 percent of companies plan to conduct UX testing in the next 12 months.

 Can You Become a UX Designer With No Experience?

+While many UX and UI Designers come from more closely related fields — like graphic design, web development, or product design — it’s also quite common for new UX Designers to have a background in psychology, computer science, or even the social sciences (which can be leveraged in the UX research phase).
 Some UX Designers come from completely different industries, like tech consulting.
 What’s important in these cases is to take the time to understand the tactics used to conduct user research and implement it through experience design.

 What Do I Need to Learn to Become a UX Designer?

 To become a UX Designer, you’ll want to focus on learning user experience fundamentals, user research strategy, user interface design basics, responsive design, and more.
-Let’s take a closer look at each of these:

 Make sure your training provides experience with design sprint methods, learning to identify problem spaces, and developing solutions.
 You should leave with an understanding of how to create wireframes and prototypes using design tools like Sketch and InVision.